Purfview/whisper-standalone-win/README.md

 Executables are compatible with Windows 7 x64 and above.
 Meant to be used in command-line interface or [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit).
-Faster-Whisper is much faster than OpenAI's Whisper, and it requires less RAM/VRAM.
+Faster-Whisper is much faster & better than OpenAI's Whisper, and it requires less RAM/VRAM.

 ## Usage examples:
 * `whisper-faster.exe "D:\videofile.mkv" --language=English --model=medium`